CodeRichBob/Quotly/README.md

 ## Support and contact details

 Would you like us to have a chat?
 Reach out to me through rgitonga07@gmail.com.
+You can also reach out to me via twitter, @RGitongaRobert

 ### License